 Across grades 2–8, whenever digital apps are used, teachers will find example student responses in the Possible Responses tab of the Instructional Guide.
 Information on what students should see/notice during the app use will also be included.

-For elementary teachers using Interactive Classroom, the same Possible Response of what students should do and notice can be found in the teacher notes on the Interactive Classroom slides.
+For elementary teachers using the Amplify digital experience, the same Possible Response of what students should do and notice can be found in the teacher notes on the digital experience slides.
 These linked teacher notes will appear on the first slide of lessons that contain an app use.